sheikhkayenat/pymol_structure_rendering/README.md

 # pymol_structure_rendering on HPC
-Transfer the pymol session file on the HPC directory through this code on local terminal:

-scp -r /path/to/pymol/session/file/ username@hpcloginid:/path/to/hpc/directory/
+Transfer the pymol session file on the HPC directory through this code on local terminal: scp -r /path/to/pymol/session/file/ username@hpcloginid:/path/to/hpc/directory/

-#Login to HPC terminal and do this and prepare the PyMOL Script #Create the .pml script file
+# Login to HPC terminal and do this and prepare the PyMOL Script #Create the .pml script file
 touch render_script.pml
 vi render_script.pml

-1. Edit.pml file with the following script
+# Edit.pml file with the following script
-# 1.1 General Settings
+# 1.1 general settings
 bg_color white
 set ray_trace_mode, 1
 set antialias, 2